zijieliu-dev/recipe-live-sandbox/README.md

 ## 4. Salesforce
 Reads and writes go to the real org.
 Trigger records are realized from real org data (`live/realize.py`).
 Nothing more to configure.

+## 4b.
+Google Sheets
+Recipes carry foreign spreadsheet ids, so (like the Slack channel redirect) every append is routed to the configured `SHEETS_SPREADSHEET_ID` / `SHEETS_TAB`.
+`live/google_sheets.py` handles the `add_row*_v4*` ops: it flattens the row dicts to a values matrix, writes a header row when the tab is empty, then appends.
+Other sheet ops (read/update cells) return empty so they never break a run.
+Auth is the `gcloud` access token (re-minted automatically on a 401).

 ## 5. Slack messages
 - **Channel redirect:** recipes hard-code channel IDs from *other* workspaces